ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Remove Root credentials from the wp-config.php file
 * Create a different user to be the default user to the MySQL database

+### Root Password easily guessed ###
+Target 1 and Target 2 had an unbelieveably easy password on the root account allowing it to be guessed.
+Both web servers used the same, easily guessed password for root account.

+Mitigation
+* Change the root password to a long and complex password

 ## Conclusion ##

 Target 1 had many substantial vulnerabilities.
 The quickest methods to increase the security of Target 1 is to update to the latest version of Wordpress, close extra ports, and apply account lockouts.
-Target 2 was better protected and still allowed shell access to the attacker.
-MySQL was running as root and could allow an escalation to a root user.
+Target 2 was better protected but still allowed a backdoor and an easily guessed root user password.
+Change the password on the root account and update Wordpress to the latest version.
+Also, on both Target 1 & 2, create & use a non-privileged account for the MySQL database.